Sustainable Development Goals submission

 The University is currently developing an environmental management system based on ISO14001.

-In June 2018 Bucks New University signed a declaration that it did not hold investments in extractor fossil fuel companies and that they will be excluded from future investments.
+In June 2018 Buckinghamshire New University signed a declaration that it did not hold investments in extractor fossil fuel companies and that they will be excluded from future investments.

 The University runs working groups for carbon reduction, waste management and travel.
 These groups bring university staff and the Student Union together to discuss and implement ideas to improve the sustainability of the University.